Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Discussion

 \subsection{Comparison between the numerical simulations and the analytic model}

-Let us begin this section by comparing the results of the hydrodynamical simulations reported in Section~\ref{s3} against the analytic model presented in Section~\ref{s2}.
-For this comparison we will consider only the case of the $\gamma = 5/3$ polytrope and injection radius $\mathcal{R}=100M$ presented in Table~\ref{t_a}, as this large injection radius allowed us to explore a broader range of mass injection rates.
+Even though the physics of the analytic model of Section~\ref{s2} differs from the one included in the simulations of Section~\ref{s3}, it is illustrative to compare the results of these two sections.
+For this comparison we will consider only the case of the $\gamma = 5/3$ polytrope and injection radius $\mathcal{R}=100M$ presented in Tables~\ref{t_a1}--\ref{t_a4}, as this large injection radius allowed us to explore a broader range of mass injection rates.

-In Figure~\ref{f13} we show the ratio of ejected over injected mass rates $\dot{M}_\mathrm{ej}/\dot{M}_\mathrm{in}$ as a function of the mass injection rate.
+In Figure~\ref{f14} we show the ratio of ejected over injected mass rates $\dot{M}_\mathrm{ej}/\dot{M}_\mathrm{in}$ as a function of the mass injection rate.
 From this figure we find a very good agreement between the numerical data and the analytic model.
 This agreement is remarkable if we take into account that the latter is based on the assumption of an ultrarelativistic stiff fluid, $\gamma = 2$, while the former involves a more realistic $\gamma = 5/3$ polytrope.
 We have also found this same agreement for different polytropic indices in the non-relativistic regime, as can be seen in Figure~7 of \cite{ATH19}.

-In Figure~\ref{f14} we show the location of the stagnation point $\mathcal{S}$ as a function of the injection mass rate $\dot{M}_\mathrm{in}/\dot{M}_\mathrm{M}$.
-Note that as $\dot{M}_\mathrm{in}$ increases, $\mathcal{S}$ descends towards the central accretor, just as it occurred for the analytic model (cf. Figure~\ref{f4}).
+In Figure~\ref{f15} we show the location of the stagnation point $\mathcal{S}$ as a function of the injection mass rate $\dot{M}_\mathrm{in}/\dot{M}_\mathrm{M}$.
+Note that as $\dot{M}_\mathrm{in}$ increases, $\mathcal{S}$ descends towards the central accretor, just as it occurred for the analytic model (cf. Figure~\ref{f5}).
 We find again a good agreement between the numerical data and the analytic model.